-My research aim is to delineate cellular pathways in protein quality control that could inform the development of targeted therapies in neurodegenerative and neurogenetic disorders.
+My research aim is to delineate cellular pathways in protein quality control that could inform the development of novel biomarkers and targeted therapies in neurodegenerative and neurogenetic disorders.
 To this end, my group uses forward genetics, proteomics and transcriptomics in models of increasing cellular complexity, including patient-derived induced pluripotent stem cells (iPSC).

 Of particular interest to my group is the study of the ubiquitin pathway.
 It is now well established that transport of proteins or organelles to lysosomes and their subsequent degradation is especially relevant to Parkinson’s disease.
 An important signalling cascade in this pathway is the conjugation of a ubiquitin chain to protein-substrates or organelles such as mitochondria.

 We found that α-synuclein is ubiquitinated in human brain and discovered that this modification regulates the trafficking of α-synuclein to endosomes for degradation by lysosomes.
 We identified the E3 ligase NEDD4 and the deubiquitinase USP8 as two enzymes that regulate this process and showed in animal models that they modify α-synuclein-induced toxicity.
 Because the cellular accumulation of α-synuclein is causatively linked to neurodegeneration, our findings suggest novel mechanistic insights into the pathogenesis of Parkinson's and related diseases, which are the focus of current studies.

-We are also interested in the role of mitochondrial dysfunction in hereditary forms of neurodegeneration and the study of circulating exosomes as biomarkers for Parkinson's disease stratification.
+We are also interested in the role of mitochondrial dysfunction in hereditary forms of neurodegeneration and the study of circulating exosomes as biomarkers for Parkinson's disease prediction or stratification.